Accepted Students /

 Register now for our Winter Welcome Orientation program on Thursday, January 7.
 You will meet with an advisor to finalize your spring class schedule, get your Capital photo ID picture, complete financial paperwork and meet your fellow classmates.
 Download the tentative Winter Welcome Schedule (PDF).

-Students entering Capital must return the New Student Health Information and Immunization Form (PDF) and the Student Emergency Contact Information Form (PDF) before the first day of classes in January.
+Students entering Capital must return the New Student Health Information and Immunization Form (PDF) before the first day of classes in January.
 The required immunizations are: